The Flight of the Hummingbird

 Extract from The Flight of the Hummingbird.

-With a glance at the others he led the way out through the room's second door into another room, the far wall of which contained a door back out into the forest.
+With a glance at the others, he led the way out through the room's second door into another room, the far wall of which contained a door back out into the forest.
 A window in that same wall showed a large pile of loamy soil outside, overlaid with a larger pile of soft, pumice rock, the rock from which the whole volcano was composed.
 A hole in the middle of the floor was the obvious source of the material, the soil having been dug out first and then the rock as the wizard dug deeper.
 Thomas's magic sense was jangling like an alarm clock.
 The source of the field of magic that surrounded the cottage was at the bottom of that hole.

 "He must have been passing by for some reason, sensed the magical field and thought he'd discovered an ancient magical artifact thrown up by the volcano," mused Thomas thoughtfully.
 "He decided to dig it up, and brought the cottage here as a base of operations."
 He went over to a rack of digging tools hung on the wall and passed his hand over them.
-"They're carrying a charge of residual magic, probably from invisible servant spells.
+"They're carrying a charge of residual magic, probably from Invisible Servant spells.
 As I expected.
 No self respecting wizard's going to get his hands dirty with manual labour."

-"Who cares how or why he found it?" said Matthew, however.
+"Who cares how or why he found it?" said Matthew, though.
 "It's not important."
 He sat down next to the hole and lowered his legs over the side, holding on to the rope ladder that led down into the depths.

 Tana went next, followed by Thomas, a little disappointed to have surrendered the lead.
 He was surprised to find that the loamy soil went down to a depth of over twelve feet.
 The crater must have been forested for thousands of years for that much soil to have been laid down.
 The rich dark brown of the soil was streaked through by layers of light grey, some of them several inches thick.
 Each one must be ash from a nearby volcanic eruption, he realised, and part of him was amazed that he was still capable of calm, rational observation on this historic occasion.
 I'm on my way to meet a god! he told himself sternly.
 I should keep my mind on the issue at hand.
 The god may be angry that I'm not devoting my full attention to the honour I'm receiving.